standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Where:

 * `Grammar` is a required keyword indicating the parser to be used, in this case _DataElement 6.0_
-* `Namespace`, also required, is a short name for your project, implementation guide, or module you are defining.
+* `Namespace`, also required, is a short name for your project, IG, or module you are defining.
 This should be a meaningful and easily recognizable name.
 * `Uses` is the list of all namespaces which your model elements will reference.
 For our example, we fix this to _obf.datatype_.

 Next, we will create our first class, called **`MyPatient`**, which we determined will also have the following properties: